ljpatrick/marxpaint/macos/README.txt

   * - Not available from MacPorts as of this writing, see below

-... but you should install any package that is required by the latest version of Tux Paint.
+... but you should install any package that is required by the latest version of Marx Paint.

   libimagequant
   -------------
   libimagequant is not available from MacPorts as of this writing.
 It can be installed from the source code as follows.
-It should be installed to /opt/local (same as MacPorts) for the library to be included in TuxPaint.dmg.
+It should be installed to /opt/local (same as MacPorts) for the library to be included in MarxPaint.dmg.

     $ git clone https://github.com/ImageOptim/libimagequant.git
     $ cd libimagequant